 - Participation in at least four (4) Christian service activities a year

 - Commitment to enter into active ministry (requiring 20 hours/week commitment) following graduation or completion of other academic work

 Dr. J. Ellsworth Kalas Pastoral Scholarships

 The Dr. J. Ellsworth Kalas Pastoral Scholarship is a $12,000 annual award.
-Applicants are required to submit the Free Application for Federal Student Aid (FAFSA), the Financial Aid Data Sheet, and complete the Kalas Scholarship Application, which includes a 500-word essay on how your intended vocational goal and this scholarship will better enable you to accomplish the desires God has set forth upon your heart and life.
+Applicants are required to submit the Free Application for Federal Student Aid (FAFSA), the Asbury Financial Aid Application, and complete the Kalas Scholarship Application, which includes a 500-word essay on how your intended vocational goal and this scholarship will better enable you to accomplish the desires God has set forth upon your heart and life.

 - Seek theological training leading to a degree

 - Plan to serve in full-time pastoral ministry in the local church, prepare for church planting, or prepare to serve as a missionary.

 - Demonstrate financial need

-- Maintain full-time student status at Asbury Seminary’s Kentucky or Florida Dunnam Campus (24 credit hours per Financial Aid year).
+- Maintain full-time student status at Asbury Seminary’s Kentucky or Florida Dunnam Campus.

 Postgraduate Support Scholarships are available to Doctor of Philosophy and Master of Theology students based on criteria of merit and need.
 Scholarships can cover 25, 50, 75, or 100 percent of tuition; however, Master of Theology students will not be considered for full-tuition scholarships.
-Applicants are required to submit the Free Application for Federal Student Aid (FAFSA), the Financial Aid Data Sheet, and complete a Postgraduate Support Scholarship Application, including a 1000-word essay describing their passion for research and how it will equip them for the future.
+Applicants are required to submit the Free Application for Federal Student Aid (FAFSA), the Asbury Financial Aid Application, and complete a Postgraduate Support Scholarship Application, including a 1000-word essay describing their passion for research and how it will equip them for the future.